buzzqw/TUS/OBSS/OBSSv2-eng.md

 The player **increases by 1 the score of an Ability Score that connects to the Profession or background** up to the maximum value of 4.
 It could be Intelligence for an Apprentice wizard, but if they bodybuuild as a hobby, it could also be Strength.

->> Profession ???: Don't underestimate the choice of Profession!
+>> **Profession ???**: Don't underestimate the choice of Profession!
 Not everything can be solved with axes or magic.
 Knowing how to untangle knots, track, recognize herbs or diseases makes the character an expert, creates a profession.
 You shouldn't define the character only based on the Feats they have but based on what and how well they can do it.
 A low-level character but expert in survival will always be more useful than an expert fighter when it comes to crossing a desert.

 **Table: List of Skills and Related Ability Score for Use**

 | **Strength** | **Dexterity** | **Intelligence** | **Wisdom** | **Charisma** |
 | --- | --- | --- | --- | --- |